HiMyNameIsIlNano/update_script/README.md

 command, or in the case of *pkg* updates by sudo enabled users.

 In addition to that, the update_wrapper can be automatically started by those making use of *openbox*

+### TODO

+- [ ] Add .gitignore
+- [ ] Add a check requirements function in the update_wrapper that checks for a user's privilege.
+If the user has no privilege, do not start the process.
+If yes, then call the update.
+- [ ] Remove the logic for the update_wrapper for the scheduling of the "job" as we will leverage on cron scheduled scripts.
+- [ ] Remove all the scheduler logic from the installer and add an insert into the cron schedule.